All Episodes

 That is to say, we know there are some things we do not know.

-But there are also unknown unknowns, the ones we don't know, we don't know, unquote.
+The ones we don't know, we don't know, unquote.

 And a lot of people mocked him.

-You know, w what was that?
+You know, what was that?

 But he didn't say a word, for example, about the women who don't want to go covered, Muslim women who don't want to go covered, who are forced into that garb by Muslim men.

-He didn't say anything about the Muslim women who get honor killed, not just, you know, in Yemen and Jordan and Pakistan, but in Germany and in Scandinavia and in the United Kingdom and in Canada and the United States of America, victims of honor killing, right here in the United States of America.
+He didn't say anything about the Muslim women who get honor killed, not just, you know, in Yemen and Jordan and Pakistan, but in Germany and in Scandinavia and in the United Kingdom and in Canada and the United States of America, victims of honor killing right here in the United States of America.

-He didn't have a e but he congratulated himself uh uh uh doing what he always does, where he confuses narcissism for courage uh and integrity uh integrity, he congratulated himself on standing up for the right of women to wear head covering.
+He didn't have a, but he congratulated himself doing what he always does, where he confuses narcissism for courage and integrity.

 They don't need to hear that in Egypt.

-So nothing the President of the United States, the leader of the global superpower said in Cairo is the least bit relevant two years later.
+So nothing the President of the United States, the leader of the global superpower, said in Cairo is the least bit relevant two years later.

 It was a pathetic, forgotten, useless speech.